gurleenrehal/Menu-Demand-Forecasting-Promotion-Experiment-Analytics-for-Quick-Service-Retail/README.md

 # Menu Demand Forecasting & Promotion-Experiment Analytics for Quick-Service Retail

-Built for the **Yum!
-Brands (Yum India Global Services) Data Scientist Intern** application.
-This is an independent portfolio project using public data — it does not use or claim access to any Yum!/KFC/Pizza Hut/Taco Bell/Habit internal data.

 ## 1. Business Problem
 Quick-service restaurant chains run on thin margins where two decisions